 - July, 2015 – the City of Fullerton settled pending litigation with the ACLU Foundation of Southern California, Asian Americans Advancing Justice, and the Law Office of Robert Rubin and Sidley Austin LLP.
 Fullerton will begin the process of the formation of electoral Districts with the November 2016 election.

 - September, 2014 – the lawsuit against the City of Whittier, filed in 2013 is dismissed due to April 2014 elections in which residents Voted in favor of electoral Districts.
-However, plaintiff attorneys have indicated they plan to appeal or continue suit in order for City to move elections to November.
+However, plaintiff attorneys were granted over $900,000 in fees and costs.

 - July, 2014 – a lawsuit was filed by three law firms, R. Rex Parris, Shenkman & Hughes and Law Office of Milton C. Grimes against the City of Highland.
-Residents rejected the ballot measure for District representation; voting No to this Measure, in January, 2016 a judge denied the City of Highland’s request to increase to a seven-seat Council, or switch to cumulative voting as a viable option to avoid lawsuit.
-The City must move to Council Districts.
+Residents rejected the ballot measure for District representation, voting No to this Measure.
+In January, 2016 a judge denied the City of Highland’s request to increase to a seven-seat Council, or switch to cumulative voting as a viable option to avoid lawsuit.
+The City was ordered to move to Council Districts.

 - The Antelope Valley News published this chart of Voting Rights Cases in California and Settlement Costs, last updated in May 2015 - Chart Link

-At the June 6, 2017, City Council meeting, the City Council will consider approval of a Community Participation Plan outlining the various methods for stakeholder outreach and community engagement in the creation of City Council District boundaries for District Elections.
+At the June 6, 2017, City Council meeting, the City Council approved a Community Participation Plan outlining the various methods for stakeholder outreach and community engagement in the creation of City Council District boundaries for District Elections.
 Interested parties may subscribe to e-notification alerts at the following link: E-Notification Page.
 E-notification subscribers will receive emails regarding upcoming community meetings and public hearings related to the creation of City Council Districts.